 As long as you’re up to date on your property taxes, you can transfer the plate to another vehicle you own.
-Remember, you have 45 days to handle the necessary title and registration work to get that plate properly transferred.

 The former owner will remove his license plate after you buy a used car.
 You can transfer your valid license plate or apply for a new plate.